-AUC Clinical Rotations in the US and UK
+AUC Clinical Rotations in the U.S. and U.K.

 During the clinical portion of AUC's medical program, students perform as active members of a team comprised of students, residents, and attending physicians.